Sydney Australia Sydney Australia

 More extensive tips on how to increase your chances to survive when driving in fire hazard conditions can be found here:

-Staying Safe in the Car during Bushfire
+Staying Safe in a Car during Bushfire

 Animal Wildlife